 - Explore a New City: It doesn’t have to be far away or exotic.
 It just has to be somewhere you’ve never been before.

-- Do Something You’ve Never Done Before: Again, it doesn’t matter if it’s bungee jumping or eating sushi; The point here is to do new things together.
+- Do Something You’ve Never Done Before: Again, it doesn’t matter if it’s bungee jumping or eating sushi.
+The point is to do new things together.

 Reasons to Break Up: Boredom isn’t the real problem.

 Sometimes we think boredom is the problem, but it’s really not.
 The real problem is something else — anything else.
 It’s only when we begin addressing the problem of boredom do we realize that there was something else there.

 If you think back to the beginning, I bet you’d be hard-pressed to find a time when you two were actually bored in each other’s company.
 You were likely either asking questions to learn about one another or doing fun things together.
 Have you learned everything you can know about each other?
 Is there nothing fun left to do in the world?